itmoon7/onconpc/README.md

 3. **data_clinical_sample.txt**
 4. **data_CNA.txt**

-### Integrating AACR GENIE Data with OncoNPC
+### Integrating AACR Project GENIE Data with OncoNPC

-1. **Accessing AACR GENIE Data**: Begin by obtaining the AACR GENIE data as described in their [Data Guide](https://www.aacr.org/wp-content/uploads/2023/09/14.0-data_guide.pdf).
+1. **Accessing AACR Project GENIE Data**: Begin by obtaining the AACR GENIE data as described in their [Data Guide](https://www.aacr.org/wp-content/uploads/2024/02/15.0-public_data_guide-.pdf).
+For programmatically downloading the data using the Synapse Python client, refer to the following GitHub repository: [aacr_projects_from_synapse](https://github.com/itmoon7/aacr_projects_from_synapse).
+This repository contains scripts and instructions to facilitate the download process.

 2. **Preparing Mutataion Signature features**:
    - The pre-processing code then uses weight matrices from the [COSMIC Sanger Signatures](https://cancer.sanger.ac.uk/signatures/sbs/) to generate continuous values for mutation signatures.